-A VVB is a recognized, qualified and independent auditing organization that evaluates whether a project has met each of the SD VISta rules and any other requirements following the process defined in the SD VIStra Program documents.
+A VVB is a recognized, qualified and independent auditing organization that evaluates whether a project has met each of the SD VISta rules and any other requirements following the process defined in the SD VISta Program documents.

-An independent evaluation expert (IEE) is a an approved assessor that evaluates projects to the SD VISta rules.
+An independent evaluation expert (IEE) is an approved assessor that evaluates projects to the SD VISta rules.

 To be approved, VVBs and IEEs must meet the criteria set out in the Sustainable Development Verified Impact Standard.

 Verra recently launched the Sustainable Development Verified Impact Standard (SD VISta for short), which will help drive…

 Press Release: New Standard Will Drive Finance to the Most Impactful Sustainable Development Projects